dmahendru13/standto/README.md

   6. **NOTE**, it is very important to use the two-digit convention for both day's & month's.
       * e.g.: `09.json` for the ninth day of the week, or `05` for the month of May.
+  7. **NOTE**,  when adding Markdown to the lists in the yaml template, there may be some syntax highlighting that appears to break the page, but does not actually do so.
+    ```yaml
+      - list: |
+      * **Developing a Tenant Bill of Rights**&#58; The Army is working in collaboration with the Air Force and Navy to develop a Tenant Bill of Rights which will be shared with residents for input and feedback before the final document is published.
+The Bill of Rights is a step forward in ensuring quality housing for service members and families as well as accountability at all levels of service -- from maintenance to oversight.
+      ```
+        * The above combination of: `* **` will cause the yaml to display incorrectly (It should appear as yellow text but in this case will appear as a combination of white, red, and yellow.
+This **will not** break the file.
   7. Next, run the following commands:
       ```bash
         bundle exec jekyll build